 Wildlife knows no boundaries.
 So AWF has defined areas across the continent that are critical to conservation.
 These Priority Landscapes can cover public and private lands alike and often cross borders.

 9,460,538 hectares (36,527 sq. mi.)

-The Limpopo Heartland is perhaps best known for South Africa’s world-famous Kruger National Park.
+The Limpopo Landscape is perhaps best known for South Africa’s world-famous Kruger National Park.
 Yet, nearby in Mozambique, an equally fascinating park is virtually unknown: Banhine National Park.
 The park's 7,000 square kilometers harbor extensive wetlands that are a key source of water for the arid lands surrounding them.
 Banhine receives little of the attention—and income—that Kruger enjoys.
 And, wildlife suffers as a result.
 Unique species like the wattled crane and antelope have been in steady decline.

 South Africa’s Kruger National Park seems like the perfect habitat for leopards, but such elusive cats are very difficult to keep track of.
 Many scientists assumed that leopards could cope with habitat fragmentation and were thriving.
 But, that assumption has come into question.
 Despite being recluses, these nocturnal predators are at risk from illegal hunting, increased hunting quotas, habitat loss, disease, and human-wildlife conflict.

 Our solutions to the challenges in the Limpopo Landscape: